MrJSwotinsky/AP_Computer_Science_Principles/Unit_5_Groups_Lists_and_Loops/Assignments/01_Due_Fri_Jan_3_Lab_1_Intro_to_Groups.md

 # Unit 5, Assignment 1: Lab 1 - Intro to Groups
-Due: Tuesday, October 22nd 2024
+Due: Friday, January 3th 2025

 Create a new file titled `LastNameFirstInitial_Unit5_Lab1_Intro_to_Groups.py` and copy/paste the following starter code: